AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 AFL St Kilda

 • What brings them here?
-After being stuck in AFL purgatory for years, the Saints might be ready to take a step backwards this year.
+The Saints have been stuck in AFL purgatory for years, and might remain there this year.

 • What has changed?
 Josh Battle went to the Hawks as a free agent, while Brad Crouch retired.
 Jack Macrae was traded across from the Bulldogs.